ChainAgnostic/CAIPs/CAIPs/caip-261.md

 },
 "proof": {}
 ```
-*The above example represents an assertion identified "ipfs://QmcwYEnWysTyepjjtJw19oTDwuiopbCDbEcCuprCBiL7gt" issued by the issuer "did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044".
-It asserts the trustworthiness of the subject "did:pkh:eip155:1:0xfA045B2F2A25ad0B7365010eaf9AC2Dd9905895c" in areas such as honesty, software development, and software security, at some extend and reasons provided for each scope.*
+*The example above represents an assertion identified by ipfs://QmcwYEnWysTyepjjtJw19oTDwuiopbCDbEcCuprCBiL7gt.
+It is issued by the issuer identified as did:pkh:eip155:1:0x44dc4E3309B80eF7aBf41C7D0a68F0337a88F044.
+This assertion vouches for the trustworthiness of the subject, identified as did:pkh:eip155:1:0xfA045B2F2A25ad0B7365010eaf9AC2Dd9905895c, in areas such as honesty, software development, and software security to some extent.

-Note: The assertion's identifier exists independently of its inclusion in the document; it is inherently calculable by anyone.
-A Content Identifier (CID) is generated by hashing the content with a cryptographic hash function, then encoding this hash along with metadata about the hash function in the Multihash format.
+The assertion provides reasons for each scope.*

 **Assertion of distrust to a peer:**
 ```json